Gaines Adams: Professional career

-Pre-draft

 Tampa Bay Buccaneers

-Adams was chosen by the Tampa Bay Buccaneers as the 4th overall pick in the 2007 NFL Draft.
+Adams was chosen by the Tampa Bay Buccaneers in the first round as the fourth overall pick in the 2007 NFL draft.
 He signed a six-year deal with the Buccaneers on July 26, 2007, worth $46 million, with $18.6 million guaranteed.
 He registered his first solo sack against the Atlanta Falcons in week 11 of the 2007 season.

 In 2007, Adams had 35 tackles, 6 sacks and 2 forced fumbles.
 He led all rookies with his six sacks and gained him a place in the 2007 NFL All-Rookie team.
 He also played in Tampa Bay Buccaneers playoff loss to the New York Giants and finished the game with five tackles and one sack.
 Against the Colts in Week 5, he blocked a field goal attempt by Adam Vinatieri.

 In 2008, Adams recorded two sacks against the Atlanta Falcons in Week 2.
 He recorded his first career interception and returned it for his first career touchdown in a Week 3 overtime win over the Chicago Bears.
 The following week, Adams recorded another interception of Packers quarterback Aaron Rodgers to seal a Buccaneers victory.
 In Week 8, in a loss to the Dallas Cowboys, Adams recorded two sacks.

 Chicago Bears

-On October 19, 2009, Adams was traded to the Chicago Bears for a second-round draft pick in the 2010 NFL Draft.
+On October 19, 2009, Adams was traded to the Chicago Bears for a second-round draft pick in the 2010 NFL draft.
 In 10 games for the Bears, Adams had 7 combined tackles, 1 pass deflection and 1 forced fumble.